Skip to main content

 The Indian Child Welfare Act (ICWA) is a federal law that governs how the state may interact with Native American children.
 Because Native American tribes are sovereign nations, there are some differences in how these foster care cases are treated.

-An important part of a Tribe’s decision making, on behalf of a child in care, comes from a desire to pass on important traditions, history, values, and teachings to future generations.
+An important part of a Tribe’s decision-making on behalf of a child in care comes from a desire to pass on important traditions, history, values, and teachings to future generations.
 Tribes are hesitant to allow Native children to be adopted by non-Native families, where they are unsure that their traditions and culture will be honored.

-Because of this, Utah Foster Care (UFC) actively recruits Native American families to serve as foster parents and urges all foster parents interested in caring for Native children to familiarize themselves with ICWA.
+Because of this, Utah Foster Care actively recruits Native American families to serve as foster parents and urges all foster parents interested in caring for Native children to familiarize themselves with ICWA.

-For More information, please contact — Stephanie Benally (801) 783-4430 or visit utahfostercare.org/tribes/
+For M\More information, please contact — Stephanie Benally (801) 783-4430 or visit utahfostercare.org/tribes/

 Hispanic and Latino children are overrepresented in the Utah foster care population, with many facing unique challenges related to cultural identity, language, and family connections.